UPPMAX/UPPMAX-documentation/docs/cluster_guides/get_data_from_an_expired_project.md

 You've been working on a project for some time, published your results, and the project expires.

-Later you realize that there is still some data you need from that project.
+Later you realise that there is still some data you need from that project.

 How to get the data from an expired project?